 I recently wrote an article on this website about how to replace a broken clutch cable on the roadside, and how to be prepared if you ever find yourself stranded without a clutch.
 Then I began to wonder if you would be completely stranded, or if you could somehow ride without using a clutch.
 So I did a little research and here’s what I found out.

 So, can you shift gears on a motorcycle without using the clutch?
 Yes, you can.
-Clutchless shifting is a technique used by many riders who want to minimize the time wasted between gears.
+Motorcycle shifting without clutch is a technique used by many riders who want to minimize the time wasted between gears.
 It’s often used by riders who race motorcycles or those who want smoother, faster shifting.
 When done properly, it does no damage to your motorcycle’s transmission.
 However, the technique doesn’t work as well when downshifting, when shifting from first to second, or with certain types of motorcycles.

 How to Shift Without the Clutch

 Clutchless shifting has everything to do with timing.
 There are only a couple of steps involved and with a little practice, you’ll become more and more smooth at it.
 Anytime there is load on the transmission, it’s not going to want to shift gears, so the trick is to eliminate that load on the gear sprockets.
 Once the load is gone, you can shift.
 Here’s how.

 When you’re ready to shift, place your toe under the shifter lever and apply a slight amount of pressure.
 Not so much that it tries to shift gears; just take the slack out.
 Next, you will quickly roll off the throttle.
 When the throttle is all the way off, this will take pressure off the gear sprockets and allow your bike to shift into the next gear.
 The pressure you’re putting on the lever should be enough to make it shift.
 Lastly, roll back on the throttle and go.